antares-codes/etl-val-node/README.md

     After Adding the your validator address Press CTRL+X you will be asked if you want to save.
 Enter Y and Press Enter.

-13. (OPTIONAL) Download a Blockchain snapshot for faster initial sync.
+13. (RECOMMENDED BUT OPTIONAL) Download a Blockchain snapshot for faster initial sync.
+Save 3+ hours of sync.

      Since synchronizing the blockchain can take many hours at this point, I decided to make a snapshot (around block height 3,748,000) so you can synchronize faster when setting up a new node - your node will only have to sync blocks made after that point.
 Make sure you are still in ~/validator-node-screen# directory before unziping.